simpleswsolutions/simpleswsolutions.github.io/content/blog/react-native-interview.md

-Any hesitation on any of the steps above is cause for concern, but sometimes you have to do with what you have and a little hand-holding during the interview, and after hiring, may be necessary.
+Any hesitation on any of the steps above is cause for concern, but sometimes you have to do with what you have and a little hand-holding during the interview, and even after hiring, may be necessary.

-It is not about humiliating the candidate, demeaning him/her, or even making yourself look wise and intelligent, it's all about efficiently determining the candidate's fitness for your project.
+It is not about humiliating the candidate, demeaning him/her, or even making yourself look wise and intelligent, it's all about efficiently determining the candidate's fitness for the project.

 </div>